networktocode/workshop-implementing-cicd-documentation/README.md

 ![gitlab_account_signup](images/gitlab_account_signup.png)

-2. Download the free Arista cEOS image [here](https://www.arista.com/en/login).
+2. You must regsiter Download the free Arista cEOS image before the end of the workshop. *The image is already installed in the server provided*, but you must still register for an account with Arista [here](https://www.arista.com/en/login).
 The image is free but you do need to register an Arista account with your business email.
-We will import the Arista image Codespace later.
+We will import and use the Arista image  later.

 ![arista_download_1](images/arista_download_1.png)

 Please download images later than 4.28.
 We will use 4.32.0F for our lab.
+Again, it is already on the server.
+The important piece is that you should register for account on Arista.com before the end of the workshop.

 ![arista_downaload_2](images/arista_download_2.png)